5 reasons Why Landlords need Rent reporting

 3) Reduce arrears

-By introducing Rentroster to your tenants you will reduce your rent arrears as tenants are more inclined to pay rent as they will not want a negative payment record on their credit file which may reduce their credit score.This will result in you receiving on time rent payments and a steady cash flow.
+By introducing Rentroster by Huuti to your tenants you will reduce your rent arrears as tenants are more inclined to pay rent as they will not want a negative payment record on their credit file which may reduce their credit score.This will result in you receiving on time rent payments and a steady cash flow.

 4) Be socially responsible and improve financial inclusion